Do It Yourself Home Repairs

 When the toilet water threatens to overflow, or the kitchen or bathroom sink regurgitates, your natural inclination is probably to get as far away as possible from the germs and gunk within and to reach for the phone.

-You'll probably get a busy signal - there's a reason plumbers are the busiest repair people around.
-Be brave: This is one of the easier do it yourself home repairs, often fixed in a few simple steps.
+You'll probably get a busy signal—there's a reason plumbers are the busiest repair people around.
+Be brave: This is one of the more straightforward do-it-yourself home repairs, often fixed in a few simple steps.

-Consider the case when the water in your toilet bowl continues to rise above its normal level after you flush.
+Consider the case when the water in your toilet bowl rises above its average level after you flush.

-This is not a pretty picture, but if you've got kids who have recently discovered the wonders of toilet paper, it may well be a familiar one.
+This is not a pretty picture, but if you've got kids who have recently discovered the wonders of toilet paper, it may be familiar.

-The first move to keep a bad situation from getting worse is to remove the top of the tank and flip the rubber stopper in the bottom of the tank back over the drain hole.
+The first move to keep a bad situation from worsening is to remove the top of the tank and flip the rubber stopper in the bottom back over the drain hole.
 This will stop the flow of water into the bowl.

-Next, place the plunger cup snugly over the bowl's drain opening and give it a few vigorous pumps.
+Next, snug the plunger cup over the bowl's drain opening and give it a few vigorous pumps.

-The idea is to force the obstruction beyond a U-shaped section of toilet pipe, called the "trap," and into the straighter (and wider) drainpipe.
-The blockage should then flow away and take with it any backed-up water.
+The idea is to force the obstruction beyond a U-shaped section of toilet pipe, called the "trap," and into the straighter (and broader) drainpipe.
+The blockage should then flow away, takingwith it any backed-up water.

 One way to prevent such mishaps is to make clear to your family (children especially) that human waste and toilet paper are the only things allowed in the bowl.
 Keep a small wastebasket near the toilet for disposal of all other items.